2021 Chandigarh Municipal Corporation election: Polling Process

 Around 6.3 lakh voters were eligible to cast their votes.
 The wards were increased from 26 to 35.
 694 polling booths were set up across Chandigarh.
 No VVPAT machines were used in this election.
 60% votes were recorded in the election.

-The Chandigarh administration declared December 22, 23, 24 and 27 as dry day and prohibited the sale and serving of liquor on these days, during the election and counting.
+The Chandigarh administration declared 22, 23, 24 and 27 December as dry day and prohibited the sale and serving of liquor on these days, during the election and counting.
 Polls were counted on 27 December.
 Nine counting centers were set up for 35 wards.

 Results

-Contesting the Chandigarh Municipal Corporation elections for the first time, AAP won 14 seats and became the single largest party in the council of total 35 elected seats.
-Sitting mayor Ravi Kant Sharma from BJP lost his seat to AAP candidate Damanpreet Singh.
+Contesting the Chandigarh Municipal Corporation elections for the first time, the Aam Aadmi Party won 14 seats and whereas the Indian National Congress won a plurality of the vote.
+Sitting mayor Ravi Kant Sharma and former mayor Davesh Moudgil from BJP lost.

-In ward number 21, former mayor and BJP candidate Davesh Moudgil was defeated by AAP's Jasbir.